shawngraham/cdh2020/content/en/tutorials/twine.md

   - the way the design of the experience contributes to that argument?
   - who is the intended audience?

 If you've played more conventional video games, have you ever seen these kinds of themes explored in a simulation or game environment?
 Probably not.
-So Twine gives us the possibility of exploring all sorts of experiences, to represent all sorts of people, in ways that can be designed to make an argument about the past: that what you are able to _do_ in a game (it's mechanics, or _procedural rhetorics_) are as important as the actual story your experience tells.
+So Twine gives us the possibility of exploring all sorts of experiences, to represent all sorts of people, in ways that can be designed to make an argument about the past: that what you are able to _do_ in a game (its mechanics, or _procedural rhetorics_) are as important as the actual story your experience tells.

 ### Design your game